-This volume re-centres African women scholars in the discourse on African women and peacebuilding, combining theoretical reflections with cases studies in a rage of African countries.
+This volume re-centres African women scholars in the discourse on African women and peacebuilding, combining theoretical reflections with case studies in a range of African countries.

 This book will be of interest to students and scholars of peacebuilding, African security and gender.